siavashk/pycpd/JOSS_Submission/paper.md

 - normanius for pointing out that the contribution of uniform distribution was not being added in the E-step.
 - Kai Zhang for finding a bug when transforming a point cloud using rigid registration parameters.
 - sandyhsia for finding a bug when updating the variance during deformable registration.
+- Arthur Porto for contributions to the community, both in the issues and adding a priors option to cpd
 # References